qml.equal¶

 True

-if the operators or measurement processes are equal, elseFalse
+if the operators, measurement processes, or tapes are equal, elseFalse

 - Return type